siawyoung/immaculate/README.md

 ## Even faster performance

 By default, Immaculate will utilize Tufte CSS's default font stack, which uses `et-book`.
 The custom font files are about 160kb in total, which is somewhat of a strain.
-If performance is really important, Immaculate also ships with a leaner version of Tufte CSS, which uses just [the Palatino stack instead](http://www.cssfontstack.com/Palatino).
+If performance is important, Immaculate also ships with a leaner version of Tufte CSS, which uses just [the Palatino stack instead](http://www.cssfontstack.com/Palatino).
 It has 99.29% Mac and 86.13% Windows distribution.

 You just need to change the following line in `_includes/styles.scss`: